dokku/dokku/docs/deployment/zero-downtime-deploys.md

 - comments (lines starting with #)
 - empty lines

-> For Dockerfile-based deploys, the file *must* be in `/app/CHECKS` within the container. `/app` is used by default as the root container directory for buildpack-based deploys.
+> For Dockerfile and Docker Image based deploys, the file *must* be in the `WORKDIR` directory of the built image. `/app` is used by default as the root container directory for buildpack-based deploys.

 ### Check instructions